adonisjs/legacy-docs/2.0/queries.md

 # Queries

 Database provider supports simple queries to complex joins and streams for large data chunks.
-With right configuration settings you can use Database provider.
+With right configuration settings you can make queries to database with in a matter of seconds.

-Under the hood, it makes use of [knex](#http://knexjs.org/#Builder), and anything true with knex is true with Database provider.
+Under the hood, it makes use of [knex](http://knexjs.org/#Builder), and anything true with knex is true with Database provider.

-<p>&nbsp;</p>

 - [Selects](#selects)
 - [Where Clauses](#where-clauses)